ramankgp/Trick-Booking-App/README.md

-This project contains an app for window booking!!!
+This project contains an app for Trip booking!!!